Skip to main content

 isNumber

-Validates if a value is a number (excluding NaN).
+Validates whether a value is a finite number.

 function isNumber(value: unknown): value is number